-As a poet, Marilène Phipps won the Grolier prize for poetry and the Crab Orchard Poetry Prize for her collection Crossroads and Unholy Water (also a finalist for the Walt Whitman prize from the Academy of American Poets), subsequently published by SI University Press.
-Her poetry was published in England by Carcanet Press Ltd. and can also be read in numerous American anthologies such as The Beacon Best of 1999, as well as in literary magazines such as the Harvard Divinity Bulletin, Callaloo, Ploughshares and River Styx.
-She is also the editor of the Jack Kerouac Collected Poems for The Library of America.
+As a Poet, I won the Grolier prize for poetry and the Crab Orchard Poetry Prize for the collection, Crossroads and Unholy Water (also a finalist for the Walt Whitman prize from the Academy of American Poets), and subsequently published by SI University Press.
+My poetry was published in England by Carcanet Press Ltd., and can also be read in numerous American anthologies such as The Beacon Best of 1999, as well as literary magazines such as the Harvard Divinity Bulletin, Callaloo, Ploughshares and River Styx.
+I am also the editor of the Jack Kerouac Collected Poems for the Library of America.

 House of Fossils

 Following her amazing memoir Unseen Worlds: Adventures at the Crossroads of Vodou Spirits and Latter-Day Saints, Marilène Phipps offers us House of Fossils, an autobiographical novel in the Joycean tradition, with the same high-octane emotionality and vivid characterization that makes all her work so riveting.

 Unseen Worlds: Adventures at the Crossroads of Vodou Spirits and Latter-day Saints

 The extraordinary life of Marilène Phipps began in Haiti — the magical island of African Vodou gods who followed their devotees on the slave ships, and the world’s first black republic — the singular cultural context and exotic milieu of the Caribbean, where hell and paradise can transfix us daily.

 Marilene Phipps’s poetry invites the reader to share sharp slices of Caribbean experience: Haiti is both stage and backdrop for people who move in various strata of the social scheme and through the three stages of life, in lieu of answers to the Sphinx’s riddle.